hyperledger/indy-hipe/text/error-handling/README.md

 #### Examples

-- “Please resend so a different one of my agents can read this.”, or, “Agent no longer in service.
-Use X instead."
+- “Please resend so a different one of my agents can read this.”, or, “Agent X no longer in service.
+Use Agent Y instead."
 - A received a message from B that it cannot understand (message garbled, can’t be decrypted, is of an unrecognized type, uses crypto from a library that A doesn’t have, etc)
 - A wants to report to B that it believes A has been hacked, or that it is under attack
 - A wants to report to B that it believes B has been hacked, or that it is under attack